 In a surgical malpractice case, the doctor-patient relationship clearly exists, and is almost never at issue in the case.
 It's evident from the existence of an extensive file of medical records, for one thing.

 A surgeon acts negligently by failing to provide the quality of care that other reasonably competent surgeons would have provided under similar circumstances.
 In a surgical malpractice lawsuit, a patient must establish two things to demonstrate negligence:

-- the doctor's breach of the standard of care.
+- the doctor's deviation from that standard of care.

 Standard of Care.
 This is a legal term that refers to the level of competence that most reasonably skilled surgeons would have achieved in circumstances similar to the one in which the alleged malpractice occurred.
-In the vast majority of cases, establishing this standard -- showing what should have occurred during this kind of surgical procedure -- requires expert testimony.
+In the vast majority of medical malpractice cases, establishing the medical standard of care -- showing what should have occurred during this kind of surgical procedure -- requires expert testimony.
 The patient consults a second surgeon (or some other qualified expert) who offers an opinion as to the proper procedures that the defendant surgeon should have followed.